 Nuwara Eliya or Ella or both?

-Nuwara Eliya doesn’t have all that what Ella has.
-But, therefore it remained more or less untouched and authentic.
-And, where else can you enjoy an English lifestyle in Asia countries?
+Nuwara Eliya doesn’t have all that what Ella has, hence it remains more or less untouched and authentic.
+And, where else can you enjoy an English lifestyle in Asia?